 What does it mean to refinance your business loans?

 When you look into refinancing, your general goal is to make your debt less expensive or easier to manage.
-That can mean a better APR, a longer repayment period, or lower payments, whatever it is that makes the loan better for you.
+This can mean securing a better annual percentage rate (APR), longer repayment period or lower payments.

-With refinancing, you’ll pay off your original loan in a lump sum and take on one with more favorable terms.
+With a refinancing, you’ll pay off your original loan in a lump sum and take on another loan with more favorable terms.

 Why would you refinance?

-You also may want to refinance to consolidate your debt.
-If you have multiple sources dragging you down, consolidating your loan into a single source of debt through refinancing can make your debt more manageable.
+Some business owners may seek to refinance to consolidate their debt.
+If multiple debt sources are dragging you down, consolidating your loans into a single source through refinancing can make your financial obligations more manageable.

-Editor’s note: Looking to refinance your existing loan?
-Fill out the below questionnaire to have our vendor partners contact you about your needs.
+Editor’s note: Need a business loan?
+Fill out the below questionnaire to have our vendor partners contact you with free information.

 Important things to know before you attempt to refinance

 Think you’re ready to refinance?
 Before you go forward, make sure you understand the following.

 Before you apply for a better loan, make sure the original business loan terms include the ability to refinance.
 Not every lender permits refinancing, so double-check that you can.